 Mengxiang is designed to withstand the strongest tropical storms, allowing it to operate in any sea area around the globe.
 Photo: CCTV

 The Mengxiang is designed with a structure and stability that can withstand the strongest tropical storms, allowing it to operate in any sea area around the globe.
-Its drilling power is also best in class, with the ability to reach depths of 11,000 meters below the sea surface.
+Its drilling power is also best in class, with the ability to reach depths of 11,000 meters below sea level.

 The Earth’s structure consists of the crust, mantle, and core.
-Human activity and scientific exploration have been limited to the crust’s surface layer.
+Human activity and scientific exploration have been limited to the surface layer of the crust.
 The crust has an average thickness of 15 kilometers – a small fraction of the Earth’s radius of 6,371 kilometers.
-Mengxiang is designed to penetrate the Earth’s crust and access the mantle from the ocean surface, opening a previously unknown window for scientific research.
+Mengxiang is designed to penetrate the Earth’s crust and access the mantle from the sea surface, opening a previously unknown window for scientific research.

-The boundary between the mantle and the crust is called the Mohorovičić discontinuity, or Moho.
-It is the final barrier to human exploration of the mantle.
-The Moho lies about 7,000 meters below the ocean floor and about 40,000 meters below dry land.
+The boundary between the mantle and crust is called the Mohorovičić discontinuity, or Moho.
+It is the last barrier to human exploration of the mantle.
+The Moho lies at a depth of about 7,000 meters below the ocean floor and about 40,000 meters below dry land.

-Since the early 1960s, American scientists have been trying to penetrate the Moho to reach the mantle, but have been unsuccessful.
-While the Moho remains unbroken, deep-sea drilling technology has provided new insights into the Earth's structure.
+Since the early 1960s, American scientists have been trying to penetrate the Moho to reach the mantle, but have not been able to achieve this goal.
+While the Moho has not been breached, deep-ocean drilling technology has provided many new insights into the Earth's structure.

 "Rock samples from ultra-deep boreholes have become important in understanding plate tectonics, ocean crust evolution, ancient ocean climate and seafloor resources," said Li Chun-feng, a marine geologist at the Department of Marine Sciences at Zhejiang University in eastern China.

-For example, exploration of the Mediterranean seabed has revealed vast layers of salt, suggesting that the sea was once a dry salt flat 6 million years ago.
-Drilling in the Arctic Ocean has revealed its past as a warm freshwater lake covered with duckweed 50 million years ago.
+For example, exploration of the Mediterranean seabed has revealed vast layers of salt, suggesting the sea was once a dry salt flat 6 million years ago.
+Drilling in the Arctic Ocean has revealed its past as a warm freshwater lake covered in duckweed 50 million years ago.

-The mystery of what lies deep beneath the Earth’s surface, beyond the “doors to hell,” has long captured the public imagination and been featured in science fiction films.
-Li said it was highly likely that life could exist in the mantle, citing a growing number of discoveries of organisms that can withstand extreme temperatures and pressures, suggesting they could survive in the mantle’s depths.
+The mystery of what lies deep below the Earth's surface, beyond the "doors to hell," has long captured the public imagination and been featured in science fiction films.
+Li said it was highly likely that life could exist within the mantle, citing a growing number of discoveries of organisms that can withstand extreme temperatures and pressures, suggesting they could survive in the mantle depths.

 However, some scientists are skeptical and believe that it is unlikely that large-sized science fiction creatures exist in the mantle.